rgrannell1/kea/README.md

 Kiwi is a functional programming library; it uses higher-order functions and successive function calls to transform immutable data.

+Most types have operations that join multiple values into a new, compositve value; numbers have addition and multiplication, strings have paste and lists have concatenation.
+Since functions are values too it stands to reason that there are similar functions on functions.

+composition of integers, analogous to funtion composition.

 Partial application you specialise a general function for one task.
-It can be a useful form of code reuse, and cuts down on throwaway anonymous functions.
+It can be a useful form of code reuse, and prevents throwaway anonymous functions.

 ```js
 # -- grab strings with the pattern 'face' in them.
 x__('facebook', 'facetime', 'faceoff', 'facile') $ xSelect(xFix_(xIsMatch, 'face'))
 ```

 Fold is the king of functionals, powerful enough to implement Map, Select and the other common functionals.
 In most languages Fold executes in time linearly-propotional